bgp/bgpq4/README.md

 **-W** *len*

-> generate as-path strings of no more than len items (use 0 for inifinity).
+> generate as-path strings of no more than len items (use 0 for infinity).

 **-U**